BBVA/qed/rtd_docs/source/home/quickstart.rst

 +++++++++++++++++++

 To get this proof we only need the original event.
-Therefore... has "event 0" been inserted?
+Therefore... has event "event 0" been inserted?

     .. code::